-What If I Made a Delaware MOLST Form?
+If You Made a Delaware MOLST Form

 If you've already made a MOLST form in Delaware, it may not be honored.
 The Delaware Division of Public Health recommends that you make an advance directive to ensure that your treatment wishes are properly documented.

 For more information about making an advance directive, see Delaware Living Wills and Advance Health Care Directives: What You Need to Know.